This Fragrant Friday is dedicated to my sister, Rosemary, who lost her battle with ALS on February 6, 2013.

 Safety Information: If oxidized, Rosemary can cause skin irritation or sensitization.
 People with epilepsy, high blood pressure, and pregnant women should avoid Rosemary, especially the camphor and 1,8 cineole chemotypes.
 Rosemary can be stimulating to the central nervous system so it’s best to avoid nighttime use.
 With children, use at no more than 1% (5-6 drops total in 1 ounce of carrier).

-My Rosemary Aromatic Wisdom Insight Card:
+My Rosemary SoulCollage Card:

 soulcollagerosemary